AvanthiAnand24/moments/README.md

 Using the Features

-1. Upload Images for Alt Text Generation
+1. Upload Images for Alt Text Generation:
-Navigate to /upload
+Navigate to /upload.
 Upload an image, and the system will automatically generate alt text.

-2. Search Images by Detected Objects
+2. Search Images by Detected Objects:
-Go to /search?q=your_keyword
+Go to /search?q=your_keyword.
 The system will retrieve images with matching detected objects.

 ## Future Improvements